gradio-app/gradio/guides/05_chatbots/03_agents-and-tool-usage.md

 That's it!
 See our finished langchain demo [here](https://huggingface.co/spaces/gradio/langchain-agent).

-## Building with Visible Thinking LLMs
+## Building with Visibly Thinking LLMs

 The Gradio Chatbot can natively display intermediate thoughts of a _thinking_ LLM.
 This makes it perfect for creating UIs that show how an AI model "thinks" while generating responses.
 Below guide will show you how to build a chatbot that displays Gemini AI's thought process in real-time.

-### A real example using Gemini2.0 Flash Thinking API
+### A real example using Gemini 2.0 Flash Thinking API

 Let's create a complete chatbot that shows its thoughts and responses in real-time.
-We'll use Google's Gemini API for accessing Gemini2.0 Flash Thinking LLM and Gradio for the UI.
+We'll use Google's Gemini API for accessing Gemini 2.0 Flash Thinking LLM and Gradio for the UI.

 We'll begin with imports and setting up the gemini client.
-Note that you'll need to acquire a Google Gemini API key first -
+Note that you'll need to [acquire a Google Gemini API key](https://aistudio.google.com/apikey) first -

 ```python
 import gradio as gr